 Let’s say you’ve never flown a small plane.
 You’ve had rides, but never sat up front.

-Three weeks later you’re taking off by yourself.
-As in, alone in the sky.
+Three weeks later you’re taking off by yourself, alone, at the controls.

 We had that guy talk to our group.
 He described taking off that first time, circling the airport, and putting it down on the runway.
 What an explosion of adrenaline — everyone in the room could feel the rush.

-When you’re pointing straight up and your engine quits, there’s this thing you’re supposed to avoid.
+When you’re pointing straight up and your engine stalls, there’s this thing you’re supposed to avoid.
 It’s called a death spiral.
-One wing loses lift before the other, dips toward the earth, and pulls the plane down into an unrecoverable spin.
-Meaning, you’re toast.
+Where one wing loses lift before the other, dips toward the earth, and pulls the plane into an unrecoverable spin.
+When that happens, you’re toast.

 And that’s what began to happen.

 Into every life a moment of clarity comes.
 With farm country spinning across his windscreen, this guy had such a moment.
-He thought, “Oh — this is why they had us read that everything-you-need-to-know book.”
+“This is why they had us read that everything-you-need-to-know book,” he realized.

-I can’t remember all the technical details of his pullout — which, thankfully, he did remember from his reading — but by the time he landed the plane, every eye in the room was fastened on him.
+I can’t recall all the technical details of his pullout — which he did remember from his reading — but by the time he talked us through his white knuckle recovery, every eye in the room was fastened on him.
 Which made for a wonderfully receptive audience when he observed that we must be in the Word because that’s our everything-you-need-to-know book.